 The purpose is to offer a stay for a limited period that can offer peace and quiet to enable concentration on a piece of writing.

-Grants can be applied for by natural scientists, working as teachers or researchers in the natural sciences employed at universities or university colleges in Sweden.
+The grant can be applied for by natural scientists, working as teachers or researchers in the natural sciences employed at universities or university colleges in Sweden.

 About Villa Martinson

 Villa Martinson is a former private villa located a stone’s throw away from Jonsered Manor.
-The house has five apartments and on its upper floor there is also a shared library for socializing, discussions and studies.
+The house has five apartments and on its upper floor, there is also a shared library for socializing, discussions and studies.
 The villa, with a view of undulating climes and lake Aspen, is named after Jonsered’s most famous literary reference, Harry Martinson, who lived here in his youth.

 Application to be sent to: